Laos Travel Guide: All things you need to know

 Overview: The combination of Laos and Myanmar gives you a different experience of the culture and natural beauty of Southeast Asia.
 Myanmar with the scattered landscape and gilded pagodas; Laos with the people enjoy the slow life.

 X. Dos & Don’ts in Laos

 For international travelers, especially first-time ones, you can find it difficult to navigate the cultural norms of Lao culture sometimes.
-Therefore, the below information will be helpful for your happy journey in associated with the customs of Laos’ traditions and daily lives.
+Therefore, the below information will be helpful for your happy journey is associated with the customs of Laos’ traditions and daily lives.

-- Say hello in Laos word “sabai dee” with a smile by touching your palms together below your chin and nodding your head downwards;
+- Say hello in Laos word “Sabai dee” with a smile by touching your palms together below your chin and nodding your head downwards;

 - Dress clean and neatly (long and body covering clothes) to show respect to the local religious customs;

 - Ask permission whenever you would like to take photos with the locals;

 - Take off your shoes and leave them outside before entering a Laotian home;

 - Show your best respect to monks, novices, and nuns;

 - Only use your feet to walk or play sports;